-Click on the image below to access books I have on my shelves by genres.
+Click on the images below to access books I have on my shelves.
 I hope this post helps someone get a library started, or perhaps audit or add to their current library.

-Note 1: I have linked each image to where I have purchased the books (Publishers or Amazon).
+Note 1: I have linked each book to its Publisher or Author, CPLI.net, and last resort Amazon.
 Please feel free to investigate better prices on your favorite book provider site.
-If you are planning to buy 5 or more books, it is always better to contact the author than to buy on Amazon.
+If you are planning to buy 5 or more books, it is always better to contact the publisher/author.

 Note 2: If you don’t see a book you know of, it could mean two things: it either did not pass the test or I have not read it yet.
 Don’t make assumptions and please do your homework 🙂 Feel free to comment or get in touch with me.

 Note 3: If you choose to purchase an #authres book via one of the very few Amazon links provided, I receive a 4.5% commission.
 This commission is not taken from the author’s royalties nor is it billed to you.
 It is taken from Amazon’s share.

 I love your digital record of what is on your bookshelves!
 You have given me the idea of creating a similar record of my shelves, allowing my students to remotely browse my library.
 This could eliminate traffic jams at the bookcases, and encourage students to look beyond the front couple of books.
 They could also check the digital shelves to see where to return the book they have borrowed.